 While the existing highway segment, which is located on the first-level coastal terrace, might initially be useful for such a connection across the Sani and Welsh parcels, it is expected that it will be lost to shoreline erosion following removal of the rock armor now in place.
 Since the CCT must be continuous in order to function as access to and along the shoreline, measures must be incorporated into the trail project to ensure such continuity throughout the project limits.
-One strategy on the Welsh property for accomplishing this, consistent with Section 30609.5, would be to retain a permanent property interest in the existing Highway 1 right of way.
+One strategy on the Welsh property for accomplishing this, consistent with Section 30609.5, would be to retain a permanent property interest in the existing Highway 1 right of way area as long as it remains extant.
 Given anticipated shoreline erosion, it would also be necessary to provide for ambulatory retreat through such measures as a rolling easement to provide adequate public access to or along the sea for the life of the project.
-While providing a coastal trail alignment within the new right of way might be another strategy, it would be highly undesirable from a user's perspective, as discussed above.
-Hikers and bicyclists would be required to detour about 450 feet inland, tolerate close exposure to motor vehicle traffic as the trail crosses these parcels, and then turn back another approximately 450 feet to the seaward edge of the coastal terrace.
+While pProviding a coastal trail alignment within the new right of way might be is another strategy for ensuring access, although ;, it would be highly undesirable from a user's perspective, as discussed above.
+Hhikers and bicyclists would be required to detour about 450 feet inland in each direction. , tolerate close exposure to motor vehicle traffic as the trail crosses these parcels, and then turn back another approximately 450 feet to the seaward edge of the coastal terrace.

-Instead, the preferable coastal trail alignment would be along the seaward break of the second-level coastal terrace, which corresponds to about the 36-foot to 38-foot topographic contour as shown on submitted project plans (Exhibit 3).
+Instead, There is another, the preferable, coastal trail alignment would be along the seaward break of the second-level coastal terrace, which corresponds to about the 36-foot to 38-foot topographic contour as shown on submitted project plans (Exhibit 3).
 This alignment would provide an elevated vantage point for superior coastal panoramas, while being sustainable through anticipated near-term coastal erosion.
-It will be within sight and sound of the sea, with about 400 feet of buffer between hikers and the new highway.
-However, an easement, license or fee simple acquisition will be necessary to construct the path a distance of about 160 feet along the contour across the remaining private parcel, and provision will need to be made for eventual retreat/realignment in the future, as shoreline erosion may dictate.
-This permit is conditioned accordingly; see Special Conditions 5 and 9.
+It will would be within sight and sound of the sea, with about 400 feet of buffer between hikers and the new highway.
+However, an easement, license or fee simple acquisition will would be necessary to construct the path a distance of about 160 feet along the contour across the remaining private parcel, and provision will would need to be made for eventual retreat/realignment in the future, as shoreline erosion may dictate.